The first way to receive tax savings is to elect for your District sponsored insurance premiums to be taken out of your paycheck pre tax.

 You can always run your dental and vision expenses (ex: orthodontics, Lasik, etc) through your HSA, but you may choose to open a Limited FSA in order to maximize the savings potential of your HSA, or if you or your dependents have dental and/or vision expenses which exceed the amount you are allowed to contribute to an HSA.

 The IRS limits how much you can contribute each year into a Dependent Care FSA.
-The limit for 2020 and 2021 is $5,000, or $2,500 if married but filing taxes separately.
+The limit for 2021 was temporarily increased to $10,500 or $5,250 if married but filing taxes separately, but the limit for 2022 returns to $5,000, or $2,500 if married but filing taxes separately.
 The “use it or lose it” rule also applies to Dependent Care FSA.
 You can be enrolled in both a Dependent Care FSA and HSA.

 You may choose the 9 month option with deductions from your January through May and September through December paychecks or you may choose the 12 month option with deductions from your January through December paychecks.